Chappydev/AIChan/README.md

 # japanese-assistant
-Helps learners of japanese by providing useful information from native texts.
+Helps learners of japanese get more out of native texts with the help of openAI.